-TEMP - R8 Temporary Buildings and Structures Ancillary to a Construction and Demolition Activity not meeting Permitted Activity Standards

-- a.
-Effects on outlook, shading, loss of privacy and amenity to any nearby properties; and - b.
+TEMP - R8 Temporary Buildings and Structures Ancillary to a Construction and Demolition Activity not meeting Permitted Activity Standards Activity Status Restricted Discretionary Discretion is restricted to: a.
+Effects on outlook, shading, loss of privacy and amenity to any nearby properties; and b.
 Location and design.

-TEMP - R9

-Other Temporary Activities and Buildings not meeting Permitted Activity Standards avoid traffic safety hazards being generated from the activity.
+Activity status where compliance not achieved: N/A TEMP - R9 Other Temporary Activities and Buildings not meeting Permitted avoid traffic safety hazards being generated from the activity.